mrKazzila/latex-resume/README.md

 ## Note
-This LaTeX template is a reworked version of [Jake Gutierrez](https://github.com/jakegut) template which available on GitHub by [link](https://github.com/jakegut/resume).
+This LaTeX template is a reworked version of the template by [Jake Gutierrez](https://github.com/jakegut), which is available on GitHub via [this link](https://github.com/jakegut/resume).
-The original template is licensed under [MIT License](https://github.com/jakegut/resume/blob/master/LICENSE).
+The original template is licensed under the [MIT License](https://github.com/jakegut/resume/blob/master/LICENSE).

 ## Description
-Yet another simple, clean and ATS friendly resume template with module structure.
+Yet another simple, clean, and ATS-friendly resume template with a modular structure.
-Also available local building from tex to pdf use docker and simple CI pipline which build pdf on github actions.
+It also supports local building of the PDF from `.tex` files using Docker, and includes a simple CI pipeline that builds the PDF using GitHub Actions.

 ## Local build
-Show available just commands
+To see available `just` commands, run:
 ```bash
 just help
 ```